MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aadip-integration.md

 ---
-title: Integrate Azure Active Directory Identity Protection with Cloud App Security
+title: Integrate Azure Active Directory Identity Protection with Defender for Cloud Apps
-description: This article provides information about how to leverage Identity Protection alerts in Cloud App Security for hybrid risk detection. ms.date: 12/27/2020 ms.topic: how-to
+description: This article provides information about how to leverage Identity Protection alerts in Defender for Cloud Apps for hybrid risk detection. ms.date: 12/27/2020 ms.topic: how-to
 ---